 With this big success of the mouth refreshing film and hard capsules, Hayashibara invested in the expansion of their production facilities that increased its production capacity.

 Hayashibara believes that PULLULAN can still generate additional new applications in a wider range of areas due to its unique characteristics.
-Hayashibara continues to explore new possibilities of PULLULAN.
+Hayashibara continues to explore new and exciting uses of PULLULAN.